 Small, ivory-white flowers that have a slightly swept-back perianth and expanded corona.
 Bred by Anne.
 Height: 15cm.

 A much-coveted, self-sown hybrid that was found by Anne.
 It has an all-white corona and perianth, and is said to be easier to grow than other Narcissus x litigiosus hybrids.
 Height: 10cm.

 Named for Anne’s nursery, it has a cool, ivory-white flower with swept-back perianth, straight corona and flared mouth.
 Height: 12cm.

 Narcissus ‘Cheeky Chappie’

 A show winner with lemon-yellow corona and short, reflexed, white perianth.
 Bred by Brian Duncan.
-10cm.
+Height: 10cm.

 A readily available, old cultivar with delicate, pale-yellow and white flowers with a straight corona and perianth that doesn’t fully reflex.
 20cm.